Back | Home | Aller à version française

 English did not keep this opposition.
 It uses “index” in the singular form and “indices” in the plural form for both words.
 This fusion or confusion is interesting insofar as it betrays the close link between both terms.
 But within the framework of the anthropogeny, it is indispensable to start from the Latin distinction, which marks a decisive anthropogenic step.

-Indeed, as the indicia encountered by transversalizing, substitutive, complementative, comparative Homo were pointed and traced by indexes, technique was veritably on its way and even initiated science, into physics, that is the indexation of indexables, and into mathematics, that is the general theory of indexations.
-We must therefore first measure how much Homo's body - which we have seen is techno-indicializing - is multiply indexating.
+Indeed, as the indicia encountered by transversalizing, substitutive, complementative, comparative Homo were pointed and traced by indexes, technique was veritably on its way and even initiated science, in a physics, that is the indexation of indexables, and in a mathematics, that is the general theory of indexations.
+We must therefore first measure how much Homo's body - which we have seen to be techno-indicializing - is multiply indexating.

 The encounter between indicia and indexes at the beginning of Homo is not a simple confluence of two heterogeneous series, as is often the case in Evolution.
 It is the emergence of a veritable couple.
 Indicia, going from object to the manipulator, call for indexes.
 Conversely, indexes going from the manipulator transform everything to which they point into indicia.
 This couple will determine the powers and limitations of hominid technique and logic.

-Homo erupting in the Universe is indissolubly indicializing and indexing, even indexing and indicializing.
+Homo erupting in the Universe is indissolubly indicializing and indexating, even indexating and indicializing.
 It is probably its most original, or at least basal, functioning.
-Therefore, as we will study dialects later <10D, 16, 17>, the anthropogeny will note that their elements and practices are usually, under deep and complicated exteriors, sometimes pompous, simply indexes, indicia, indexes-indicia put into light.
+Therefore, as we will study dialects later <10D, 16, 17>, the anthropogeny will note that their elements and practices are usually, under deep and complicated exteriors, sometimes pompous, simply indexes, indicia, indexes-indicia bundled together.
 Lots of elements of images, music, writing, mathematics and logic too.
-An environment becomes hominid, transversalizes, insofar as it consists in indexed or indexable indicia and in diversely indicializing indexes.
+An environment becomes hominid, and becomes transversalized, insofar as it consists in indexed or indexable indicia and in diversely indicializing indexes.
 A few indicia are then sufficient to raise indexes.
 Only a few indexes suffice to open a field of indicia.

 5B.
 Corporal propositions to indexation

-The fact that the arm of the upright primate can extend and move linearly in every direction, and is even capable of wedging itself osseously in a stable direction, invited Homo to define global or specific orientations.
-More exact still, Homo's hands - particularly when they extend, straighten and wedge flat - propose innumerable indexes of pointing, delimiting, tracing, convecting, deciding.
-The hominid thumb is very detached and supplied by nerves, and the finger that soars alongside it in angle opening, the index finger, although not the longest, plays a prevalent role in this respect.
+The fact that the arm of the upright primate can extend and move linearly in every direction, and is even capable of wedging itself osseously at the shoulder in a stable direction, invited Homo to define global or specific orientations.
+More exact still, Homo's hands - particularly when they extend, stiffen and set plane - propose innumerable indexes of pointing, delimiting, tracing, convecting, deciding.
+The hominid thumb is very detached and highly innervated, and the finger that soars alongside it in angle opening, the index finger, although not the longest, plays a prevalent role in this respect.
 In German, it is known as the "Zeige-finger", the pointing-tracing finger.
-In French, it is simply the "index", as its phalanx, its intermediate phalanx, its distal phalanx, when they rise, in contrast with the four other fingers that depress around it, are per se the organ of insisting indexations.
+In French, it is simply the "index", as its phalanx, its phalangine and its phalangette, when they rise, in contrast with the four other fingers that depress around it, are per se the organ of insisting indexations.
 To which the wrists and mobile fixation of phalanxes on the metacarpals add the indexations of rotation.

-Furthermore, Homo’s two arms, two hands and two index fingers often offer indexations.
-And these two are capable to mark the beginning and the end of a segment simultaneously.
+Furthermore, indexations are often proposed by Homo’s two arms, two hands and two index fingers.
+And these pairs are capable to mark the beginning and the end of a segment simultaneously.
 To mark an angle.
-Or to mark the pace and tempo of a consecution.
+Or to mark the times and tempo of a consecution.
 Or still, to transpose magnitudes onto other magnitudes, into an application (mapping, function) engendering measure.
 Finally, by mirroring each other, they are capable of provoking direct, returned, bilateral symmetries.
-Because, indeed, there are four or five manners of making two hands fit into one another: both facing each other, both back to each other, one facing and the other backing, both in various shifts or crossings, etc. Furthermore, these mirror effects can also occur between the faces of the hands and the faces of objects, which thus mutually index and indicialize.
+Because, indeed, there are four or five manners of making two hands fit into one another: both facing each other, both back to each other, one facing and the other backing, both in various shifts or crossings, etc. Furthermore, these mirror effects can also occur between the faces of the hands and the faces of objects, which then mutually index and indicialize.

 Moreover, both plane hands easily form, when placed horizontally edge to edge, sometimes a unique cut, sometimes the two scales of a balance susceptible of receiving collections of small objects (in French "manipule", manus, plere, filling), such as grains or pebbles, to present them to someone else or to oneself, to compare them in numbers or quality.
 The hands of another's body can serve this purpose as well as one's own hands, and the chain of indexations that runs from body to body, ensures more than anything the "cum" of collaboration and companionship.